 FHA priority: protect community benefit to advance the health, well-being and success of every Floridian.

 View community benefit stories on missiontocare.org.

-Tax-exempt hospitals are distinguished by certain charitable obligations that have evolved over time as they work to meet the changing health needs of their communities.
-Most hospitals in Florida operate as not-for-profit organizations, making them eligible for tax exemption.
+Non-profit hospitals are distinguished by certain charitable obligations that have evolved over time as they work to meet the changing health needs of their communities.
+Many hospitals in Florida operate as not-for-profit organizations, making them eligible for exemption from local, state and federal taxes.
 In exchange for tax-exempt status, these hospitals are expected to provide benefits to communities, known as "community benefit."
 This is a requirement of the IRS that was put in place in 1956 and continues today.